Topological Graphic Passwords And Their Matchings Towards Cryptography: Graph labelling analysis

 \subsection{Some indices for analyzing graph labellings}

 We design parameters for theoretically metricizing Topsnut-gpws, such as: \begin{asparaenum}[Deg-1. ] \item \emph{Difficulty}.
-A labelling $f$ holds $m$ conditions, we say $f$ to be $m$-rank difficulty. \item \emph{Complexity.} A labelling $f$ holds $m$ conditions, each condition has a complex rank, summarizing them together forms the whole complex rank. \item \emph{Constructibility and Non-constructibility.} It includes configuration construction (with no polynomial algorithm in general) and structural construction (with polynomial algorithm), constructive labelling.
-Conversely, it includes non-structural construction, non-constructive labelling. \item \emph{Computationally unbreakable.} Consider giant space, no-constructive algorithm, non-mathematical intervention (physics, chemistry, biology, music, national language). \item \emph{Matching.} Twin odd-graceful labelling, reciprocal-inverse labellings, other matchings mentioned here, and so on. \item \emph{Combinatorics.} Twin type of labellings, such as twin odd-graceful and odd-elegant labellings.
-Various combinatorics induce many labellings, such as 6C-labelling. \item \emph{Closure.} Labellings are closed to graph properties or labelling properties. \item \emph{Connections.} There are: (i) canonical mathematical operations, such as addition, subtraction, multiplication and division; (ii) graph operations, such as union, intersection, split, subdivision, and so on; (iii) advanced algebraic operations, such as group, ring and field; (iv) text-based passwords; (v) between labellings, such as equivalence, transformation \emph{ect.} \item \emph{Compound.} Graphs are labeled by Topsnut-gpws and graphic groups. \item \emph{Transformation.} Suppose that $f$ is set-ordered on $(X,Y)$, so we have an affine transformation $g$ defined by $g(x)=af(x)+b$ for $x\in X$, $g(y)=cf(y)+d$ for $y\in Y$. \item \emph{Generalization.} What is a hyperlabelling?
+A labelling $f$ holds $m$ conditions, we say $f$ to be $m$-rank difficulty. \item \emph{Complexity.} A labelling $f$ holds $m$ conditions, each condition has a complex rank, summarizing them together forms the whole complex rank. \item \emph{Constructibility and non-constructibility.} It includes configuration construction (with no polynomial algorithm in general) and structural construction (with polynomial algorithm), constructive labelling.
+Conversely, it includes non-structural construction, non-constructive labelling. \item \emph{Computationally unbreakable.} Consider giant spaces, no-constructive algorithms, non-mathematical interventions (physics, chemistry, biology, music, national language). \item \emph{Matching.} Twin odd-graceful labelling, reciprocal-inverse labellings, other matchings mentioned here, and so on. \item \emph{Combinatorics.} Twin type of labellings, such as twin odd-graceful and twin odd-elegant labellings.
+Various combinatorics induce many labellings, such as 6C-labellings. \item \emph{Closure to property and configuration.} Labellings are closed to particular graphs, or graph properties, or labelling properties, and so on. \item \emph{Connections with others.} There are: (i) canonical mathematical operations, such as addition, subtraction, multiplication and division; (ii) graph operations, such as union, intersection, split, subdivision, and so on; (iii) advanced algebraic operations, such as group, ring and field; (iv) text-based passwords; (v) between labellings, such as equivalence, transformation \emph{etc.} \item \emph{Compound.} Graphs are labeled by Topsnut-gpws and graphic groups \emph{etc.} \item \emph{Transformation.} For example, $f$ is set-ordered on $(X,Y)$, so we have an affine transformation $g$ defined by $g(x)=af(x)+b$ for $x\in X$, $g(y)=cf(y)+d$ for $y\in Y$. \item \emph{Generalization and diversity.} What is a hyperlabelling?
 What is a network labelling?
 What is an random labelling?
 What is a functional (chemistry, physical, biological) labelling? \end{asparaenum}